hadaseshel/CNN/README.md

 # CNN

-Implementation of CNN by using the Karas.
+Implementation of CNN by using the keras.

 The pdf file contains a detailed description of the experiments we performed (including graphs documenting the experiments) in order to reach the aforementioned accuracy percentages.